LAST-Straw

 The scans were recorded using the Shining 3D Einscan Pro 2x handheld scanner, equipped with the 'Color Pack' add-on.
 The scanner operates based on structured-light projections, so while the plants were regularly housed under polytunnels at the University of Lincoln Riseholme campus farm, the plants were carefully moved into a controlled scanning environment for each data collection.
 The scanning chamber was set up to provide low and diffuse indirect light, optimizing conditions for data capture.

 The scanner was calibrated before each use.
 All scans are true to real-world scale (in mm).
-Each sequence of scans of the same plant were aligned manually using CloudCompare, and thus a common global coordinate frame between different plants can not be assumed.
+Each sequence of scans of the same plant was aligned manually using CloudCompare, and thus a common global coordinate frame between different plants can not be assumed.

 Data structure and file format